The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 3. The noncommital language of the threats using だろう darō

-The third, most sinister aspect of the letters is the language of the threats.
+The third, perhaps most sinister aspect of the letters is the language of the threats.
 One occurs in the third letter:

 moshi sō nara watashi wa anata o yurasanai darō.